Valentine's Day: Romania

 In recent years, Romania has also started celebrating Valentine's Day.
-This has drawn backlash from several groups, institutions, and nationalist organizations like Noua Dreaptǎ, who condemn Valentine's Day for being superficial, commercialist, and imported Western kitsch.
+This has drawn backlash from several groups, institutions, and nationalist organizations like Noua Dreaptă, who condemn Valentine's Day for being superficial, commercialist, and imported Western kitsch.
 In order to counter the perceived denaturation of national culture, Dragobete, a spring festival celebrated in parts of Southern Romania, has been rekindled after having been ignored during the Communist years as the traditional Romanian holiday for lovers.
 The holiday is named after a character from Romanian folklore who was supposed to be the son of Baba Dochia.
 Its date used to vary depending on the geographical area, however nowadays it is commonly observed on February 24.